Elizabeth Hay (novelist)

 Elizabeth Grace Hay (born October 22, 1951) is a Canadian novelist and short story writer.

 Her 2007 novel Late Nights on Air won the Giller Prize.
 Her first novel A Student of Weather (2000) was a finalist for the Giller Prize and won the CAA MOSAID Technologies Award for Fiction and the TORGI Award.
 She has been a finalist for the Governor General's Award twice, for her short-story collection Small Change in 1997 and her novel Garbo Laughs in 2003.
 His Whole Life (2015) was shortlisted for the Rogers Writers' Trust Fiction Prize.
 Hay's memoir about the last years of her parents' lives, All Things Consoled, won the 2018 Hilary Weston Writers' Trust Prize for Nonfiction.
 Her most recent novel, Snow Road Station, was named one of the best books of 2023 by The New Yorker.

 In 2002, she received the Marian Engel Award, presented by the Writers' Trust of Canada to an established female writer for her body of work — including novels, short fiction, and creative non-fiction.

 Life

 Hay was born on October 22, 1951, in Owen Sound, Ontario.
 She is the daughter of a high school principal and a painter.
-She spent a year in England when she was fifteen and later attended the University of Toronto.
+Hayspent a year in England when she was fifteen and later attended Victoria College at the University of Toronto.

-In September, 1972, she quit university and a few months later travelled out west by train.
+In September, 1972, she quit university.
+A few months later, May travelled out west by train.
 The following year she returned to Toronto and finished her degree in English and Philosophy.
-In 1974 she moved to Yellowknife, NWT.
-She worked for ten years as a CBC radio broadcaster in Yellowknife, Winnipeg and Toronto and then moved to Mexico, where she freelanced for the CBC.
-In 1986 she settled in New York City, and then returned to Canada in 1992 with her family.
+In 1974, May moved to Yellowknife, Northwest Territoriesm She worked for ten years as a CBC radio broadcaster in Yellowknife, Winnipeg and Toronto and then moved to Mexico, where she freelanced for the CBC.
+In 1986, May settled in New York City before to Canada with her family in 1992.
 She lives in Ottawa with her husband Mark Fried, a literary translator.
-She has two children.
+May has two children.